 - Power source: rechargeable battery

 This is a nice little decorative speaker from AR Speakers, free standing and easy to set up.
 The lantern-like shape and feel of it makes it an excellent tabletop centerpiece for intimate outdoor parties.
-The speaker is a perfect sound system when having a film showing using an outdoor projector, and the soft orange glow is soothing and relaxing.
+The speaker is a perfect sound system when having a film showing using an outdoor projector and inflatable screen.
+Also, the soft orange glow of the lantern is soothing and relaxing to look at.

 The sound quality isn’t bad at all, one of the better options here, and it comes in at an excellent price.
 Both Bluetooth capability and the ability to manually jack in with aux cables gives you a good range of options for setting up your sound settings.